Cromlech/cromlech.marshallers/README.rst

    ...     return 'world'

-You can read the detailed documentation
+You can read the detailed usages
 `here <./src/cromlech/marshallers/tests>`_

-In general Cromlech has great detailed documentation, but it is all hidden in the doc tests.
-So always look for it there.